 If the required components of the E/M service are supported as "reasonable and necessary" per Social Security Act, Section 1862(a)(1)(A), and

-What level of care is supported by the documentation?
+If the level of care is supported by the documentation contained in the medical records.

 4. Can two physicians in the same group practice, who see the same patient on the same day, each bill for an E/M service and receive payment?